Welcome to Carome Learning Community

 Personal and Social Capability –

-- Use evidence to describe characteristics of cooperative behaviours in group activities
+- explain characteristics of cooperative behaviours and they use criteria to identify evidence of this in group activities

 Japanese